There was a time when becoming a lawyer and a fashion model were what I dreamed of doing someday.

 I’m Lisa.
 Your Intuitive Coach, Corporate Magic Maker (a Trusted Advisor who believes in magic) and the champion in your corner when you’re looking to bring inspiration, power and depth to you and your business.
 Just to name a few.

 I’ve been known as the go-to for as long as I can remember.
 My parents often used to say, “How do you know what to tell all your friends and colleagues about their relationship problems?”

 For context, when I was much younger, that was the advice I was often dishing out.
 Kind of like your “Ask Sally” column, this was “Ask Lisa” and you’d get the truth sprinkled with some love and likely a little humour along the way.

 As much as I was a source of counsel and a sounding board for others, I often struggled with finding that for myself.
-So much so, I spent much of my career watching a revolving door of leaders that came and went as I looked for mentorship and guidance.
+So much so, I spent much of my career watching a revolving door of leaders come and go as I looked for mentorship and guidance.
 Ten managers in ten years to be exact.
 Many, leaving nothing but lessons on how not to lead.

-You might say I had the great advantage of diverse exposure and direct insight from working in multi-national, corporate environments of all sizes, male and female dominated environments, agencies, RPO and last but not least, working from home while successfully serving the U.S. business.
+You might say I had a great exposure and insight from working in multi-national, corporate environments of all sizes, male and female dominated environments, agencies, RPO and lastly, working from home while successfully serving the U.S. business.
 And yes, I learned a ton.

-I struggled with many challenges women face today in corporate, from being overlooked and undervalued to unappreciated and being discriminated against for my gender.
-And I overcame them.
+I struggled with many challenges women continue to face in corporate, from being overlooked and undervalued to unappreciated and being discriminated against for my gender.
+And I learned to overcome them.

 Watching leaders come and go as often as I did, coupled with my experience, taught me just how far behind corporate was in truly understanding what it means to create a safe place for people to show up, come to work and give their best.